ESBenchmark/ESBench/docs/guide/parameterization.md

 * Properties defined in suite's `params` option.
 * Custom tags from config and CLI arguments.

+For more details see [Architecture](../api/architecture#scenarios).
 In the above example, the variables with their possible values is:

 ```json
 {